robolivares/tennis_brackets/README.md

 1.  **Clone the Repository:** Clone this project from GitHub to your local machine.
 2.  **Configure the Website:**
     * In the `/public` directory, rename `app-config.js.template` to `app-config.js`.
-    * Paste your `firebaseConfig` credentials into this new file and set your `TOURNAMENT_ID`.
+    * Paste your `firebaseConfig` credentials into this new file and set your tournament configuration (`TOURNAMENT_NAME`, `TOURNAMENT_ID`, etc.).
     * **IMPORTANT:** The `.gitignore` file is already configured to ignore `app-config.js`, so your secrets will **not** be committed to GitHub.
 3.  **Configure the Cloud Function:**
     * Follow the Firebase documentation to generate a `serviceAccountKey.json` file for your project.
     * Place this key file inside the `/functions` directory.
 The `.gitignore` will also keep this file private.
 4.  **Generate Tournament Data:**
-    * Create a file named `entrants.txt` in the root of your project.
+    * Create a file named `entrants.txt` in the root of your project with the tournament matchups.
     * Add the matchups in the following format, specifying the day for each half of the draw.
 The seed is optional.
         ```
         mens